 Bhimili Beach is the popular name of the Bheemunipatnam Beach.
 The name of the beach is said to have been derived from the name of the Pandav prince, Bheema.
-The beach is situated place where the Gosthani River meets the Bay of Bengal.
-The Bhimili beach is stretched along the Bhimili Visakhapatnam Beach Road.
+The beach is situated where the Gosthani river meets the Bay of Bengal.
+The Bhimili Beach is stretched along the Bhimili Visakhapatnam Beach Road.

 Today there are several fishing villages around the area.
 There are also several pine trees and small temples close to the beach.
 The Bhimili Beach provides for a calm, serene and relaxing ambience for the tourists.